tapegram/refbot/README.md

 - Introduce fake user concept
 - Record decisions for users
-- Display decisions as compared to other users
+- Display decisions compared to other users
 - Login/signup flow
 - Introduce comment section to facilitate arguing
 - Consider more fine-grained decisions (None, is a pretty unhelpful catch-all)
 - Fetch random clips from server instead of short hardcoded list
+- Consider using a fun styled component library instead of just practicing CSS.

+## Done

 - Deploy on internet
 - Setup CI/CD
-- Consider using a fun styled component library instead of just practicing CSS.